syne-tune/syne-tune/docs/source/tutorials/benchmarking/bm_local.rst

-Benchmarking with Local Back-end
+Benchmarking with Local Backend
 ================================

 A *real benchmark* (as opposed to a benchmark based on tabulated data or a surrogate model) is based on a training script, which is executed for each evaluation.
-The local back-end is the default choice in Syne Tune for running on real benchmarks.
+The local backend is the default choice in Syne Tune for running on real benchmarks.

 Defining the Experiment